codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 In a similar manner you can upload reports from any other custom tool you have in your pipeline.

-If your report is only one file then simply use the `REPORT_INDEX_FILE` environment variable on its own like below:
+If your report is only one file, simply use the `REPORT_INDEX_FILE` environment variable on its own like below:

 {% highlight yaml %}
 {% raw %}